-People come to Pinterest in search of inspiration, crafted goods, and a community of like-minded creatives, making it an ideal place for you to showcase the ideas and products that define your business.
+People come to Pinterest in search of inspiration, making it an ideal place for you to showcase the ideas and products that define your business.

 The structure of campaigns

-To advertise on Pinterest you begin by running a campaign: your business has a story to tell, and your campaign is where it all begins.
-Think of it as an umbrella which shapes your advertisement, and under which all other tenants of advertising at Pinterest fall.
+To advertise on Pinterest you begin by running a campaign.
+Your business has a story to tell and your campaign is where it all begins.

-Once your ad group is created, you get to play around with promoting Pins within it that will best fit your campaign objective.
+Once your ad group is created, you can promote Pins within it that will best fit your campaign objective.
 You may find that changing your targeted audience or promoting a video Pin changes your campaign results in an exciting way.
-Everyone gathers information differently - through words, images, or videos - so enjoy the freedom you have to create a number of ads that represent your business in different ways.
+Everyone gathers information differently—through words, images or videos—so enjoy the freedom you have to create a number of ads that represent your business in different ways.

 Create a goal for your campaign

 When you create a campaign, you’ll give it a title and an objective.
 Perhaps you’re looking to establish a loyal following, so increasing traffic is the perfect objective.
-Alternatively, you may want users to discover your merchandise, in which case opting to ‘build brand awareness’ would be a great fit.
+Alternatively, you may want people on Pinterest to discover and purchase your merchandise, in which case opting to "Get conversions" would be a great fit.

-Whatever objective you choose for your campaign, let it reflect your overall business goals.
-The objective will determine bidding and ad formats available to you, and has the potential to set you up for great success.
+Whatever objective you choose for your campaign, it should reflect your overall business goals.
+The objective will determine bidding and ad formats available to you and has the potential to set you up for great success.

 Build an ad group

-Creating multiple ad groups is a great way to explore how different Pinners engage with your content.
-You have flexibility in targeting certain ad groups towards a specific audience, which will allow you to gain understanding and observe trends of how your products and Pins appeal best to Pinners.
+Creating multiple ad groups is a great way to explore how different people engage with your content.
+You have flexibility in targeting certain ad groups towards a specific audience, which will allow you to gain understanding and observe trends of how your products and Pins appeal best to people on Pinterest.

 All about ads

-Pick a Pin of a project, idea, or product you want to showcase.
+Pick a Pin of an idea or product you want to showcase.
 Creating an image for your Pin that sparks interest is key!
 Keep in mind you can create multiple Pins that promote the same product, so have fun exploring what Pins capture different audiences, and which seem to meet your objective.